-BMI View: Mobile handsets is the fastest growing segment of the consumer electronics market in the Middle East and Africa (MEA), driven by the rapid expansion of mobile networks, the over-reliance on mobile data networks for internet connectivity and the lower price points for devices in that segment, relative to the computer hardware and audio/visual (AV) devices segments.
+BMI View: Sales of mobile handsets - and smartphones in particular - continue to drive growth in the consumer electronics markets of the Middle East and North Africa (MENA) region.
+Sales are, in turn, driven by the rapid expansion of mobile networks, the over-reliance on mobile data networks for internet connectivity and the lower price points for devices, relative to the computer hardware and audio-visual (AV) devices segments.
 These factors increase the vulnerability of mobile devices to counterfeiting, limiting the overall market potential for investors.